The Little Mermaid (1989 film): Music

 The Little Mermaid was considered by some as "the film that brought Broadway into cartoons".
 Alan Menken wrote the Oscar-winning score, and collaborated with Howard Ashman on the songs.
-One of the film's most prominent songs, "Part of Your World," was nearly cut from the film when it seemingly tested poorly with children, who became rowdy during the scene.
+One of the film's most prominent songs, "Part of Your World", was nearly cut from the film when it seemingly tested poorly with children, who became rowdy during the scene.
 This caused Jeffrey Katzenberg to feel that the song needed to be cut, an idea that was resisted by Musker, Clements and Keane.
 Both Musker and Clements cited the similar situation of the song "Over the Rainbow" nearly being cut from 1939's The Wizard of Oz when it was appealing to Katzenberg.
 Keane pushed for the song to remain until the film was in a more finalized state.
 During a second test screening, the scene, now colorized and further developed, tested well with a separate child audience, and the musical number was kept.

 Release

-The film was originally released on November 17, 1989, followed by a re-release on November 14, 1997.
+The film was originally released on November 17, 1989; there was a subsequent re-release on November 14, 1997.
 After the success of the 3D re-release of The Lion King, Disney announced a 3D re-release of The Little Mermaid scheduled for September 13, 2013, but this was cancelled on January 14, 2013, due to the under-performances of other Disney 3D re-releases until further notice.
 The 3D version was released on Blu-ray instead, but it did play a limited engagement at the El Capitan Theatre from September to October 2013.
 On September 20, 2013, The Little Mermaid began playing in select theaters where audiences could bring iPads and use an app called Second Screen Live.
 AMC Theatres screened the movie from September 6–12, 2019.
 The film was also screened out of competition at the 1990 Cannes Film Festival.